AU-BCE-EE/guidance-GitHub/repo-creation.md

 * <https://github.com/AU-BCE-EE/Hafner-2023-bls-wt-comp>
 * <https://github.com/AU-BCE-EE/STM-applications>
 * <https://github.com/sashahafner/BMP-kinetics-paper-2022/blob/main/README.md>

+Also see the guidance for paper repos: <https://github.com/AU-BCE-EE/GitHub-guidance/blob/main/paper-repos.md>

 # Ignoring some files
 It is common to include a .gitignore file in your repo to make sure Git ignores certain files.